 How to Explain Gaps in Employment

-While the prospect of how to explain gaps in employment is enough to stress anyone out, it’s not as rare as you think — in fact, three in five Americans have had a career gap and over one-third of those occurred due to layoffs.
+While the prospect of how to explain gaps in employment is enough to stress anyone out, it's not as rare as you think.
+In fact, according to Monster's 2019 State of the Candidate Report, three in five Americans have had a career gap and over one-third of those occurred due to layoffs.

 With the landscape of what to include in your resume constantly changing, it's important to keep up with best practices for structuring resume gaps to ensure you start on the right foot.

 Need to explain the gap on your resume but don't know where to start?
 Keep reading to learn how to navigate the most common types of resume gaps.